 Don’t cut away the shield

 Some mothers may have heard friends or family suggest gradually cutting away the shield to make it smaller and smaller so your baby gradually gets used to less shield and more breast.
 Nipple shield manufacturers do not recommend this at it could leave sharp edges to damage your baby’s mouth or loose fragments could be a choking hazard.
-See #6 for information about different shaped shields that allow more skin contact.
+See #6 for information about different shaped shields that allow more skin contact, including a commercial nipple shield weaning kit with progressively shorter open ended shields.

 When baby latches but breastfeeding hurts

 Depending on the reason you started using nipple shields in the first place, there may still be an underlying issue with your baby’s latch.
 If your baby starts latching to the naked breast but you find breastfeeding is painful, check out Why Does Breastfeeding Hurt? see our Latching Tips and check in with your IBCLC lactation consultant.
 Your lactation consultant will be able to make suggestions to improve latch, positioning and tongue function, the most common causes of painful feeding.

 There are several tips to help with weaning from a nipple shield.
 Some babies will move on from them quicker than others.
 If milk transfer and weight gain are good, but weaning from a nipple shield is taking longer than expected, remember you’re still breastfeeding even if you would prefer it to be without the shield.
 For advantages and disadvantages of nipple shields see Nipple Shields Good or Bad?